pjeby/mock-globals/README.md

 * `printResults` - if true, the result of the `run()` will be written to the simulated console  (default value: true)
 * `ignoreUndefined` - don't print an `undefined` result (default: true)
 * `writer` - the function used to convert the result to a string suitable for writing (default value: the Node `repl` module's current `writer` property, which by default is a slight modified version of `util.inspect()`)

+Last, but not least, the environment will include `module`, `exports`, and `require`, just like a real node module or `repl` environment.
+(You can of course override any of these by changing the `.context` or passing them into the constructor, e.g. if you want a `require()` with a different base directory for module lookups.)

+The default `module` object is actually a mock, whose `exports` property is delegated to the `exports` pseudo-global.
+So if you change or pass in an `exports` global, the mock `module` object's `.exports` will automatically reflect that change.
+Likewise, if running code sets `module.exports`, the `exports` global will be updated.

 ## How It Works